DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 Docs version: 1.0.0<br>
 Last updated: Nov 13, 2019

-Xenchain SDK for Cordova is SDK that allows the use of ID Scanning Features and Face Match capabilities into Cordova Applications.
+**Xenchain SDK for Cordova** is a SDK that allows the use of ID Scanning Features and Face Match capabilities in Cordova Applications.
 This version is a ported/converted version of existing [Xenchain SDK for Android Platform](https://github.com/XenchainIO/xenchain_android_sdk_v1.1) and [Xenchain SDK for iOS Platform](https://github.com/XenchainIO/xenchain_ios_framework_v1.1), featuring the usage of Native SDK functions and ease of integration for Cordova Development.
 This version is intended and used to fulfill SME (Small and Medium Enterprise) Sector requirements.

 ## <a name="Authors"></a> Authors
 Jovial Tan (jovial@xendity.com)<br>